ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

 - An If statement must be used prior to Else statement
 - It is the same concept as the ‘Else’ statement in C programming language.

-- The following in an example of using If to check whether a variable’s value is 100, and if the result is false then running the Else statement that follows.
+- The following is an example of using If to check whether a variable’s value is 100, and if the result is false then running the Else statement that follows.

   ![](/assets/images/sw/rplus2/task/roboplus_task2_072.jpg)